 Yield: Serves 2

-• 2 skinless salmon fillets (about 1 pound total), cut into small, bite-sized cubes
+- 2 skinless salmon fillets (roughly 6 ounces each), cut into small, bite-sized cubes

 Sesame-Ginger Sauce Ingredients:

 - ¼ cup soy sauce (you can use low-sodium, if preferred)

 - 1 teaspoon freshly grated ginger

 - 2 cloves garlic, pressed through garlic press